marcelgln/Vegas-volume-replicate/README.md

 Initially I expected to use an 'audio-bus' for this: assign the 4 tracks to an audio-bus, use an audio bus track with a volume envelope and you are done.
 Unfortunately Audio busses in Vegas do not support multi channel audio and you loose the panning information from the individual tracks.
 I am not under the impression that the Vegas team is going to improve this (I have already seen complaints about this limitation  going back to 2011), so I decided to give the C# scripting a try, with this a (at least for me) usable result.
 ## How it works
 The whole intention was to make it easier to keep the volume envelopes of multichannel audio synchronized.
 For this script to work, the related audio tracks must be grouped in a track group.
-Then select some event from which the envelope points must be replicated to the other tracks within the same group andthen run the script.
+Then select some events from which the envelope points must be replicated to the other tracks (within the same group) and then execute the script.

 ## Conditions
 A few conditions must be met, when running the script to determine the correct source.